 1 medium potato pealed and cut into medium chunks

 1 cup cilantro chopped (can be parsley or a mix of both)

 ½ teaspoon black pepper

 Canola oil for frying kebabs

-Put cut up potato into a pan and cover with water, bring to a boil!
+Put cut up peeled potato, put into a pan and cover with water.
+Bring to a boil.
 Simmer until potato is soft enough to mash.
 This is the secret ingredient.
 It adds an amazing texture to the kebabs.
 Drain well when ready and mash with a fork.
 Set aside to cool.

 Heat 3 tablespoons of oil in a large round deep frying pan and sauté onions until golden and translucent.
 Let cool.
 You don't want to add warm ingredients to the following mix or it will slightly cook your meat.

 This the second secret tip.
 Many cooks add raw chopped onions to meat balls or patties.
 I find that sautéing them first gives the kebabs a much better flavor.

 In a large bowl, add both types of ground meat and all the other ingredients and mix well.I use my hands, I like to feel the ingredients completely blending together.
 It is actually quicker to mix it this way than to use a wooden spoon.